zalky/cues/README.md

 1. Persistent _blocking_ queues, persistent tailers, and appenders
 2. Processors for consuming and producing messages
-3. Graphs for connecting processors together via queues
+3. Simple, declarative graphs for connecting processors together via queues
-4. Error handling and message metadata
+4. Brokerless, fault-tolerant _exactly-once_ graph delivery semantics
+5. Message metadata
+6. Microsecond latencies (sometimes even less)
-5. Zero-configuration defaults
+7. Zero-configuration defaults
+8. Not distributed

 By themselves, the blocking queues are similar to what durable-queue provides, just one or more orders of magnitude faster.
 They also come